 Movimiento por la Paz, el Desarme y la Libertad - MPDL

-Initiative of the European Union, European Civil Protection and Humanitarian Aid Operations department (DG ECHO)
+Initiative of the European Union, European Civil Protection and Humanitarian Aid Operations department (DG EAC)